Chevron case: Supreme Court could take sledgehammer to agency power

 If Congress was ambiguous or silent, the court must defer to the agency and uphold its action if it was “based on a permissible construction of the statute.”

-“I would think it’s the most significant federal case of this era,” said Mona Dajani, global head of renewables, energy & infrastructure at Shearman and Sterling.
+“I would think it’s the most significant federal case of this era,” said Mona Dajani, global head of renewables, energy and infrastructure projects at Shearman and Sterling.

 “And I would even argue it’s bigger than Dobbs and Bruen.
 Some people will say Roe, I mean, so that’s how major this is,” she added, referring to the Supreme Court’s landmark decisions on abortion and gun rights.